gulshan-dube/GKBase/README.md

 # 🧠 GKBase – Serverless Knowledge Hub

-GKBase is a lightweight serverless web app designed to store and retrieve fun facts, trivia, and short knowledge bites.
+GKBase is a lightweight serverless web app designed to store and retrieve fun facts.
 Built entirely on AWS with a simple frontend, it reflects a journey of hands-on learning and practical cloud architecture.

 ---